 At March 31, 2017 we held fuel forward contracts for marine diesel with a carrying and fair value asset of \$1.6 million and liability of \$1.0 million.
-At March 31, 2016, we held fuel forward contracts with a carrying and fair value liability of \$17.9 million.
-At March 31, 2017, with the application of hedge accounting, the unrealized gain of \$12.1 million was recognized in other comprehensive income.
-At March 31, 2016, the unrealized loss of \$24.2 million was recognized in other comprehensive income.
-The fair value of commodity derivatives would reflect only the value of the commodity derivatives and not the offsetting change in value of the underlying future purchase of fuel.
+At March 31, 2016 we held fuel forward contracts with a carrying and fair value liability of \$17.9 million.
+At March 31, 2017 with the application of hedge accounting, the unrealized gain of \$12.1 million was recognized in other comprehensive income.
+At March 31, 2016 the unrealized loss of \$24.2 million was recognized in other comprehensive would reflect only the value of the commodity derivatives and not the offsetting change in value of the underlying future purchase of fuel.